 Did the lead state document in its analysis any risks or concerns that in its opinion have an impact on the overall financial condition of the insurance holding company system?
 If so, do any of the risks or concerns identified pose a material risk to the domestic insurer?

+Assessment of Corporate Governance Annual Disclosure (CGAD), if applicable

+Obtain the lead state’s analysis of the CGAD and determine if it addresses corporate governance policies and practices of the group applicable to your state’s domestic insurer(s).

+If the CGAD analysis does not address corporate governance policies and practices of the group applicable to the non-lead states’ domestic insurer, request the CGAD from the insurer.

+Based on the analyst’s review of the CGAD or the lead state’s analysis of the CGAD, and any additional available information related to corporate governance, document any material concerns regarding corporate governance impacting the domestic insurer.

+Do any of the concerns identified pose an immediate material risk to the domestic insurer’s financial condition (e.g., operations, policyholder surplus or capital position)?

 Communication & Follow-Up with the Lead State

 Notify the lead state of any additional material events or concerns applicable to the domestic insurer, or the group as a whole, that the lead state may not otherwise be aware of, and that should be considered in the evaluation of the overall financial condition of the holding company system.